 Workplace Insight is the UK’s most widely read publication dedicated to the design and management of workplaces, offering a definitive source of daily ideas, comment, news and information.
 It publishes a weekly newsletter and has a readership of up to 1,000 unique users a day including suppliers, purchasing, HR, IT and facilities managers and specifiers including fit-out firms, architects and designers.
-It is published by Mark Eltringham, a professional with over twenty years’ experience of the sector working as an editor, writer, commentator and marketing professional.
-It employs a team of industry experts, journalists and professionals to offer you the most independent reporting of issues relating to workplace design and management issues. email@example.com or 07970902115
+It is published by Mark Eltringham, a professional with over twenty-five years’ experience of the sector working as an editor, writer, commentator and marketing professional.
+Mark is also a Fellow of the Royal Society of the Arts.
+It employs a team of industry experts, journalists and professionals to offer you the most independent reporting of issues relating to workplace design and management issues. firstname.lastname@example.org or 07970902115

 Sara Bean is the contributing editor of Workplace Insight.
 She is a journalist and editor who has been writing and reporting on workplace issues for nearly twenty years, which reflects her interest in health, safety, Human Resources and facilities management.
 She edited facilities management magazine FMX for six years before joining the professional services firm Workplace Law – which specialises in employment law, health and safety and environmental management – as Managing Editor.
 Sara has also written for and edited a number of business to business publications, and contributes to a range of publications covering workplace management and the built environment. email@example.com or 07899902070